anewton1998/rdap_guide/src/README.md

 # Introduction

 The Registry Data Access Protocol (RDAP) is the successor protocol to the Whois protocol.
-It was first ratified by the Internet Engineering Task Force (IETF) in March 2015 by their Web Extensible Internet Registration Data Service (WEIRDS) working group, and initial server and client implementations were released by the many Regional Internet
-Registries (RIRs) in June 2015.
+It was first ratified by the Internet Engineering Task Force (IETF) in March 2015 by their [WEIRDS](/misc/glossary.md#weirds) working group, and initial server and client implementations were released shortly thereafter by the many Regional Internet Registries (RIRs) in June 2015.

 In the years since RDAP became standardized, extensions have been added and profiles have been specified.
 While this is a clear sign of the success of the protocol, the amount of information spread across RFCs, IANA registries and other documents makes specification information more difficult to acquire and implementations harder to develop and deploy.

 This book is intended to help developers and others involved in the deployment of RDAP clients and servers.
 It is not intended as a user's guide to RDAP, as such a guide should be unnecessary if RDAP implementers are able to accomplish their goals.

+It is also not intended as a replacement for the RFCs and other specifications governing RDAP.
+However, it is intended to offer clearer text, more complete context, and more examples than one might find in the other sources.
+This should aid developers and others involved in the efforts of implementing RDAP clients and servers.

 ## Version